farlee2121/DevEssentialsBlog/content/posts/Whats-Your-Duck-V2/2022-06-16-4-Stage-Specific-Questions.md

 tags:
 - Design Process
 - Ducks
+title: "What's your Duck: Stage-specifc questions"
 ---

-# What's your Duck: Stage-specifc questions
 This series is about design process and organizing our thoughts for effective development.
 The main goal is to establish a mental model and intuition for effective design process.
 This post explores questions to clarify thoughts in specific software lifecycle stages.